-The Financial Outlook for FY 2018-19 should again remain relatively stable.
+The Financial Outlook for FY 2019-20 should again remain relatively stable.
 There are no significant changes anticipated for both operational Revenues and Expenses.
 Customer base is expected to increase gradually, due to recent increasing development activity.
 Sewer usage rates were last increased in the second half of FY 2018.

 Inflation will continue to affect operational expenses.
 Recently completed projects, however, will continue to help contain certain operating costs.
 The FY 2013 project to bring natural gas to the site has significantly reduced the treatment facility's fuel costs.
 The project to replace the Ultraviolet System, completed in FY 2012, has proven to significantly reduce electricity consumption, and.
 More recent construction projects have also implemented features designed to further reduce electric usage, including installing variable speed motors with automated and computerized controls, and installing more efficient lighting throughout the plant facility.
 In addition, the Authority continues to benefit from multi-year agreements for both electricity and natural gas generation, which will minimize increases in those significant expenses.
-A collective bargaining agreement, negotiated in FY 2015 and in effect through FY 2019, should keep employee-related expenses fairly stable.
+A collective bargaining agreement, negotiated in FY 2019 and in effect through FY 2024, should keep employee-related expenses fairly stable.

 Phase II of the treatment plant expansion and upgrade project was completed in FY 2015.
 The 15% increase in permitted flow capacity created by the Phase II project was approved for use in early FY 2015.
-This additional capacity will now meet the demand for residential and commercial development activity for the foreseeable future.
+This additional capacity is sufficient to provide for residential and commercial development activity for the foreseeable future.

-Construction of Phase III of the treatment plant expansion and upgrade project was proceeding throughout FY 2018, and all facilities were placed into service by the end of FY 2018.
-Final total cost of Phase III will be about \$6.5 million.
-These projects are being funded by a combination of existing reserve funds, BCWSA capital project contributions, and the Series 2016 Construction Loan.
-An engineering study has proposed another capital project to replace and relocate a sewage pumping station, with an estimate cost of \$2 million.
-A timetable for construction has not yet been determined by the Authority.
+Construction of Phase III of the treatment plant expansion and upgrade project was completed in FY 2019.
+Final total cost of Phase III was about \$7.1 million.
+These projects have been funded by a combination of existing reserve funds, the Series 2016 Construction Loan, and BCWSA capital project contributions.
+The Authority will be engaging in two other capital projects in FY 2020.
+One will be to replace and relocate a Sewage Pumping Station #4, with an estimated cost of \$2 million; and the other to replace the Biosolids Dryer at the Treatment Plant, also with an estimated cost of \$2 million.